CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/study-groups/index.md

 1. Search for **study group** on the curriculum website
 1. Find a day plan that uses the **study group** activity
 1. Read the instructions
-1. Check the learning objectives for the study group activity
+1. Read the learning objectives for the study group